grncdr/node-any-db/README.md

 (Continuation<Transaction>?) => Transaction
 ```

-Acts exactly like [Connection.begin][], but the underlying
+Creates a [Transaction][] exactly like [Connection.begin][], but the underlying
-connection is returned to the pool when the transaction commits or rolls back.
+connection is automatically returned to the pool when the transaction commits or
+rolls back.

 ### ConnectionPool.acquire